Kubra Khan: Career

 In 2023, Khan starred as Jannat Ali Khan in ontology drama Jannat Se Aagay as a TV show host whose personal life gets affected due to her stardom, earning decent reviews; Gaitee Ara Siddiqi of The News International stated that she has done "a commendable job" suggesting improvement in dialogue delivery.
 In 2024, she appeared in television series Noor Jahan as Noor Bano Shah.

+She will next seen as Homai Vyarawalla in Aur Digital's drama Fatima Jinnah.

 Controversy

 In 2023, reports emerged alleging that the Pakistan Army, under the direction of former COAS Qamar Javed Bajwa and former DG Inter-Services Intelligence (ISI) Faiz Hameed, employed actresses to entrap and blackmail politicians in the country.
 These claims were made by retired Major Adil Raja, who suggested that actresses were used to produce compromising videos and were housed in safe houses connected to the ISI.
 One of the actresses named in the allegations was Kubra Khan who denied these claims, describing them as unfounded.

 In response to the allegations, Khan also threatened legal action against Adil Raja for defamation.
 Raja subsequently issued an apology to Khan, clarifying that his intention was not to target women but to highlight broader systemic issues.